babel/website/docs/options.md

 Toggles whether or not [browserslist config sources](https://github.com/ai/browserslist#queries) are used, which includes searching for any browserslist files or referencing the browserslist key inside package.json.
 This is useful for projects that use a browserslist config for files that won't be compiled with Babel.

 If a string is specified, it must represent the path of a browserslist configuration file.
+Relative paths are resolved relative to the configuration file which specifies this option, or to `cwd` when it's passed as part of the programmatic options.

 ### `browserslistEnv`